wrbi/FBV2MIDI/src/README.md

 currently supported:

-- receiving KeyPressed and KeyReleased messages
+- receiving KeyPressed and KeyReleased messages and new: keyHold message
 - receiving Pedal Position Changes
 - receiving a heartbeat (every 7 seconds)
 - switching LEDs on and of